 Table of Contents

-- Your own illness, injury, or disability
+- For your own illness, injury, health condition, or disability

-Maximum leave accrual
+Maximum time off accrual

-As a new employee, when you start accruing sick leave hours depends on what day you started in your first month on the job.
+As a new employee, when you start accruing sick time off hours depends on whether you are overtime eligible or exempt, your employment program, and what day you started in your first month on the job.

 |If you started between the:||You:|

-|1st and15th of the month||Accrue your monthly hours for that month|
+|1st and 15th of the month||Accrue hours for that month|

-|16th and last day of the month||Do not accrue monthly hours for that month, but start accruing the following month;
+|16th and last day of the month||Overtime exempt classified non-union employees do not accrue hours for that month, but start accruing the following month;